 The types of living benefits you buy

-Some living benefits are costlier than others.
+Some benefits are costlier than others.
 For example, a long-term care rider usually costs more than a terminal illness rider.
-Your overall cost of coverage will depend on the types of living benefits you add to the base policy.
+Your overall cost of coverage will depend on the types of life insurance with living benefits you add to the base policy.

 When Can I Claim My Living Benefits?

-You can file a claim for living benefits when a qualifying event occurs.
+You can file a claim for life insurance with living benefits when a qualifying event occurs.
 The qualifying events depend on the type of living benefit available and the terms of your life insurance contract.
-Common accelerated benefits riders available with life insurance plans include:
+Common accelerated death benefit riders available include a critical illness rider, terminal illness rider, chronic illness rider, and long-term care rider.

-Examples of events that may qualify you for living benefits are:
+Here are some examples of events that may qualify you for benefits while you are still alive:

 - You are diagnosed with a terminal illness and have a life expectancy of two years or less.

-- You have a chronic illness, for example Alzheimer’s disease, which prevents you from performing at least two of the six activities of daily living.
+- You have a chronic illness, for example Alzheimer’s disease, which prevents you from performing at least two of the six activities of daily living advantages.

 - You develop a critical illness, for example kidney failure or stroke, and have a shortened life expectancy.